kanal411/scretUI/README.md

 ![App](images/app.jpg)

 ## How to print:
-The phone case is printed in TPU 90A, while the battery enclosure is printed in PETG.
+The phone case is printed in TPU 90A with 15% infill, while the battery enclosure is printed in PETG.

 ![Back view](images/front.jpg)